benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 ```

 As we go over the bytes sequentially inside the for loop, if the left most bit of the current byte is 1 we know it is a multi-byte char, We start appending it to a list (table).
 We know we have reached the end of a multi-byte char by peeking the next byte.
 We then take the list of multi-byte chars and pass it to a recursive function which will walk over the multi-byte map until it reaches a character.
-We write the character to stdout and then we can then continue to the next char.
+We write the character to stdout and then we can continue to the next char.

 > Notes:
 > - There is likely a bug if the last character is a multi-byte character as when it tries to peek the left most bit of the next character the next character is non existent.